stc3245/Webcheckers/docs/DesignDoc.md

 ![The WebCheckers Web Interface Statechart](web-interface.png)

-When the user initially goes to the website they land on a home page.
-From that page the user can go to the sign in page.
-After a user has selected a valid username they can go back to the home page where they now see a player lobby page.
+When the user initially goes to the website, they land on a home page.
+From there, the user can go to the sign-in page.
+After a user has selected a valid username, they can go back to the home page where they are now able to see the player lobby.
 After being selected or selecting a player to play a game with, the user is sent to the game page where they can play a game of checkers.